-You've heard of electrons—they're the negatively charged subatomic particles that swarm about the nucleus of every atom.
-But if you take an electron, blow it up to more than 200 times its mass and make it blink out of existence faster than a bullet can leave a gun, you've got a muon (pronounced not like a cow but like a kitten: myoo-on).
+You've heard of electrons — they're the negatively charged subatomic particles that swarm about the nucleus of every atom.
+But if you take an electron, blow it up to more than 200 times its mass, and make it blink out of existence faster than a bullet can leave a gun, you've got a muon (pronounced not like a cow but like a kitten: myoo-on).
 Why is such a heavy, short-lived particle important?
-Scientists aren't sure, but they have some fascinating hunche.
+Scientists aren't sure, but they have some fascinating hunches.

 The Second Elementary Particle

 Written by Ashley Hamer February 6, 2017

 Wake up with the smartest email in your inbox.

 Our Best Articles Daily